Valley Head and Mentone in pictures

 FUN FACT: When Dr. Gorham’s cottage was built on the mountain’s rock ledge, many locals predicted it would not last.
 It would slide down the mountainside for sure.
 It’s still there, and people haven’t stopped building cabins and cottages directly on the edge of the Lookout Mountain brow.
 There are now dozens of “hanging cottages” between Mentone and the Desoto State Park area.

-As much as ever, Mentone is still a mountain retreat destination.
+Mentone is still a mountain retreat destination.
 The unique town can be described as an alpine village or a summer camp mecca.
 There are dozens — maybe hundreds — of rental cabins where you can enjoy the lush forest or bluff views.
 DeSoto Falls, one of the top tourist attractions in north Alabama, is nearby.

 Other historic places of Mentone